woocommerce/qit-documentation/docs/managed-tests/introduction.md

 - **Warning:** Non-fatal errors, deprecations, or notices that should be addressed.
 - **Failed:** Critical issues prevent the extension from running properly or meeting standards.

-For detailed logs, reports, and insights, refer to the [Notifications and Results](#) page.
+If you have enabled email notifications, you will receive an email when a test completes if it results in warnings or failures.
+For more information on setting up notifications, see [Notifications and Results](../using-qit/notifications-results.md).

 ## Next Steps

-- [Test Types Overview](#): Understand how managed tests fit alongside custom E2E tests.
+- [Test Types Overview](../core-concepts/test-types-overview.md): Understand how managed tests fit alongside custom E2E tests.
-- [Using QIT via the CLI](#): Learn how to run managed tests from your terminal.
+- [Using QIT via the CLI](../using-qit/running-tests-cli.md): Learn how to run managed tests from your terminal.
-- [WooCommerce.com Dashboard](#): Trigger and review managed test runs through a friendly UI.
+- [WooCommerce.com Dashboard](../using-qit/running-tests-dashboard.md): Trigger and review managed test runs through a friendly UI.